We want to keep you posted and publish occasional newsletters that can include news, information, opinions and data. Read everything we know.

 Sometimes it is nice to see your name in the media and sometimes it is not.

-As the volunteer Director of the Vacation Rental Industry Association (VRIA) I receive calls from media all over the country.
+As the volunteer Director of the Vacation Rental Association (vrai) I receive calls from media all over the country.
 Speaking with most reporters reminds me of sitting in Journalism class while pursuing my college degree in Communications from Washington State University all those years ago.

 The Communications Department is now named after Edward R. Murrow the CBS television journalist made famous for his broadcasts from London during the Blitzkriegs of World War II.
 Murrow is idolized by virtually every professional well meaning journalism student for his strength in exposing the McCarthy era Communist witch hunts of the 1950's.